simon-joseph/minimal-mistakes/_drafts/2016-1-1-is-attitude-a-coincidence-or-not.md

 excerpt: "... and it all started with this picture I saw."
 date: 2016-1-1
 modified: 2016-1-1
-tags: [python, fun, statistics]
+tags:
-comments: true
+    - python
+    - fun
+    - statistics
 d3js: true
 chartjs: true
 visjs: true